QuesmaOrg/quesma/docs/public/README.md

 # Quesma EAP documentation

-This repository contains our EAP documentation avaialable at https://eap.quesma.com.
+This folder contains our EAP documentation available at https://eap.quesma.com.
 These docs are just static files generated with [Vitepress](https://vitepress.dev) and published via CloudFlare Pages.